Franklin County, MO · Probate Cost

 Filing Fees and Court Costs in Franklin County

-• This schedule applies uniformly across the state, but local court filing fees charged by the Franklin County Circuit Court, Probate Division in Union vary by jurisdiction.
+• Local court filing fees at the Franklin County Circuit Court, Probate Division in Union are separate from the statutory compensation schedule.

 Peaceful scene representing closure and resolution in Franklin County, Missouri